Let there be tacos! This Quick & Easy Instant Pot Taco Meat is ready in under 20 minutes and pairs great with all your Mexican favorites.

 - Fresh Cilantro for Topping Optional

-- Turn on Saute mode to HIGH and add 1 tbsp of butter.
+- Turn on Saute mode to HIGH and add 1 tablespoon of butter.
 Once melted add ground beef, ground pork, diced onion, salt and pepper.
 Use a wooden spoon to break the meat up into smaller pieces and stir.
 Cook until no pink remains, about 5 minutes.
 Once cooked drain the grease from the meat then return to the pressure cooker.

 - Add all the remaining ingredients to the pot, stir to combine then close the lid and turn the nozzle to SEAL.